phylum-dev/documentation/docs/artifact_repositories/cargo.md

-# Cargo Package Manager
+# Phylum Cargo Registry

-Phylum for Cargo is based on Cargo's sparse [Registry Index API].
+The Phylum Cargo registry is based on Cargo's sparse [Registry Index API].

 [Registry Index API]: https://doc.rust-lang.org/cargo/reference/registry-index.html

 ## Configuration

 All configuration options will require a Phylum API key, since Phylum requires authentication.
 You can find out how to generate one in our [API Keys documentation].

 In the following examples, all API keys will be represented as